 rmdir commands to remove files and directories in Linux.

 How to Remove Files

-If the file is write protected you will be prompted for confirmation as shown bellow.
+If the file is write-protected, you will be prompted for confirmation, as shown below.
 To remove the file type

 rm: remove write-protected regular empty file 'filename'?